-Expat health insurance and travel health insurance both fall within 'incoming' insurances.
+Expat health insurance and inbound travel health insurance both fall within 'incoming' insurances.

-Whilst these are both technically a type of private insurance, they are not a full statutory private health insurance, but rather are designed for accessible and basic short term coverage at an affordable price.
+Whilst these are both technically a type of private insurance, they are not full statutory private health insurance, but rather are designed for accessible and basic short-term coverage at an affordable price.

 Expat health and travel health insurances often get mistaken for the same insurance, but there are differences!
 Below we will clarify some of the primary differences between the two.